ramyaraghu51/homework/README.md

 ## Elixir SDET homework assignment

 The tests focus on negative testing the account creation on facebook.
 I tried to login to https://www.facebook.com/, but facebook website recognized that the current browser that I use in automation is not supported and kept on redirecting me to m.facebook.com.
 I took the following steps to avoid redirect.
-In the config file, I set the config :hound, http: [{ "follow_redirect", false}] http: [{ "follow_redirect", false}] and tried settin max forward to 1.
-None of the attempts to avoid redirect worked, So I have developed the test cases for account creation in m.facebook.com.
+In the config file, I set the config :hound, http: [{ "follow_redirect", false}] and tried setting max_forward to 1.
+None of the attempts to avoid redirect worked, So I have developed the test cases for account creation using https:/m.facebook.com.

 ## Test Cases

 1. Name : Invalid first name and last name.
       1. Input : 1.first name field empty once with valid last name and  2. last name field empty with valid first name.